Modelling Long Range Dependencies in $N$D: From Task-Specific to a General Purpose CNN: Experiments

 \textbf{CCNNs on image datasets.} In $2\Dt$, we consider the CIFAR10, CIFAR100 \citep{krizhevsky2009learning} and the STL10 datasets \citep{coates2011analysis}.
 CCNNs outperform existing continuous convolutional vision architectures \citep{ruthotto2020deep, tomen2021deep, romero2022ckconv, romero2022flexconv} and are competitive with existing large scale discrete models, while being (much) smaller (Tab.~\ref{tab:experimental_results}).

-\underline{\textit{The importance of modelling long range dependencies in $N$D.}} In principle, we could consider all tasks as a sequential task in which no $N$D structure is considered --as done in S4 \citep{gu2022efficiently} for images due to the complexity of defining state spaces on $2\Dt$--.
-Nevertheless, this comes at the cost of discarding important structural information.
+\underline{\textit{The importance of modelling long range dependencies in $N$D.}} In principle, all tasks can be treated as sequential tasks ignoring the $N$D structure --as done in S4 \citep{gu2022efficiently} for images due to the complexity of defining state spaces on $2\Dt$--, but this sacrifices structural information.
 Contrarily, CCNNs can be easily defined on multidimensional spaces simply by changing the dimension of the input coordinates of the kernel generator networks.
 We observe that by considering the 2D structure of the Image and Pathfinder tasks of the LRA benchmark, much better results can be obtained (Tab.~\ref{tab:lra_results}, right).
 In PathFinder with 2D images, the CCNN$_{6, 380}$ obtains an accuracy of $96.00$, outperforming the previous state-of-the-art by almost 10\% points and performing remarkably better than on flattened images.
 Additionally, we observe that models trained on the original 2D data converge faster than their sequential counterparts (Fig.~\ref{fig:1dvs2d}).
 Finally, we remark that discrete 2D CNNs with small convolutional kernels, e.g., ResNet-18 \citep{he2016deep}, are unable to solve Pathfinder due to the lack of fine-grained global context resulting from intermediate pooling layers.
 This was also seen by \citet{gu2022efficiently}.

 \textbf{CCNNs on point-cloud datasets.} An additional advantage that comes from the continuous nature of CCNNs, is that --contrary to discrete CNNs-- CCNNs can be seamlessly applied on irregular data, e.g., point-clouds.
 To assess the performance of CCNNs in $3\Dt$, we consider the ModelNet40 dataset \citep{wu20153d}, which consists of 3D meshes of objects often treated as point-clouds \citep{wu2019pointconv}.
 Our results show that CCNNs are able to achieve a decent overall classification accuracy in comparison to point-cloud specific architectures with a relatively low parameter count (200{ \sc{k}}).
 In particular, CCNNs outperform the Perceiver \citep{jaegle2021perceiver} while being much smaller (Fig.~\ref{fig:modelnet40paramsize}).